I began meditating at the age of 16. It wasn’t an easy journey – teaching myself from a book, but it was lifesaving, and profound at times.

 Jess Osie, Sydney-based Vedic Meditation teacher, chats to us about Vedic Meditation, and how it can support your pregnancy and life as a new mum – and her tips for committing to a meditation practice.

 If you’re keen to learn Vedic Meditation, Jess is running a 4-day Prenatal Vedic Meditation Course for mums-to-be, commencing on Monday 9 July, in Sydney.
 New mums are also welcome but would need to attendwithout their babies.

-Normally $950, Jess is generously offering She Births® mamas a special rate of $750.
+Jess is generously offering She Births® mamas a 10% discount.